sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 * `Authenticode (II): Verifying Authenticode with OpenSSL <https://reversea.me/index.php/authenticode-ii-verifying-authenticode-with-openssl/>`_
 * `Verifying Windows binaries, without Windows <https://blog.trailofbits.com/2020/05/27/verifying-windows-binaries-without-windows/>`_

-Apart from the proprietary nature, which impacts its generation, it is still an asymmetric keypair, signed using a PKI certificate installed in the Windows PKI certificate.

-This involves creating a code signing request (CSR) with an associated key and having it signed by an approved Certificate Authority.
+Apart from the proprietary nature, which impacts its generation, it is an asymmetric keypair, signed by an approved Certificate Authority (CA), installed in the Windows certificate stores, and so involves creating a code signing request (CSR) with an associated key and having it signed by an approved Certificate Authority.

-How this needs to handled depends on where and how the ``PowerShell script`` is going to be used.

 Internal to a commercial organization there is probably an existing process that needs to be followed using an internally approved Certificate Authority.